-To manage Linux file systems with RMS, you must create entries in the /etc/fstab.pcl and /etc/exports.pcl configuration files as described in the following sections.
-These configuration files share the following features:
+To manage Linux file systems with RMS, you must create entries in the /etc/fstab.pcl configuration file as described in the following sections.
+This configuration file shares the following features:

 - Leading whitespace and empty lines are ignored. - A line beginning with the string '#RMS#' or '#RMS: <appname>#' is a file system specification for RMS.
 The entire specification must be on the same line-continuation to additional lines is not allowed. - Any other line beginning with a pound sign (#), or any line beginning with an asterisk (), is treated as a comment. - All other lines are presently ignored.
 However, they may be processed by future versions of RMS.